PSG title celebrations dampened by Rennes defeat

 PSG defender Alex had the best chance to equalise in stoppage-time but his header crashed against the bar.

-The result meant that Rennes, now 13th with a six-point lead over 18th-placed Sochaux, have secured their place in the top flight as bottom clubs Evian Thonon Gaillard and Sochaux, 17th and 18th respectively, must still play each other.
+The result meant that Rennes, now 13th with a six-point lead over 18th-placed Sochaux, have virtually secured their place in the top flight thanks to a comfortable goal difference.

 (Editing by Ed Osmond)